heroballa-blip/Password-Generator-Checker/README.md

 # Password Generator & Strength Checker

 A simple yet powerful password generator and strength checker built with **Python** and **PyQt5**.
-This project allows users to generate secure passwords, check their strength, and optionally validate them against a custom dictionary.
+This project allows users to generate secure passwords, check their strength, and optionally validate them against a custom password dictionary.

 ## Project Goal